17 for Language Coach / 20 (Graduate) for Teacher

 The role for Graduates as English teachers involves classes, sports and helping out with other activities on immersion programmes for children aged 10-14.
 English, outdoors and nature activities are combined, giving an opportunity to get immersed with the local staff and environments.
 All graduates are offered a training programme during the first week on placement to get you ready and set for an incredibly rewarding experience.

 Lattitude volunteers in Spain will be based at a variety of schools from primary to high school level.
-They will officially adopt the position of English language assistants, but will often be in the position of planning and taking charge of lessons.
+They will officially adopt the position of English language coaches, but will often be in the position of planning and taking charge of lessons.
 You will work alongside permanent teachers and help with a range of activities, using your English skills to assist both students and teachers.
 Volunteers may also become involved with additional activities in the school, such as music or drama classes or sport, and occasional extracurricular activities and outings.

 Spain has traditionally lagged behind other EU countries as regards language skills and resources have been made available to improve language learning and create so-called “bilingual schools”, where English is made a priority, to the extent that some regular school subjects are sometimes given in English, such as science, art or Phys.
 Ed.
 However, the teaching staff are still some way behind and contact between students and native speakers is encouraged to provide the opportunity to practice.